MMunibas/N2O_SF6_Xe/README.md

 ## Requirements

-- CHARMM c47a2 or higher with compiled usersb.F90 file in the 'charmm' directory
+- CHARMM c47a2 or higher with compiled usersb.F90 file from the 'charmm' directory
 - packmol
 - python 3.8 or higher
 - MDAnalysis